-A trip to Romania is like a trip back in time for a stylish Italian woman, who seems out of place in what has become a poor and impoverished country.
+A trip to Romania is like a trip back in time for a stylish woman, who seems out of place in what has become a poor and impoverished country.

 An exemplary employee in an old Swiss archive starts responding to all orders with, "I would prefer not to."
 Melville’s famous phrase has fatal consequences.

 A hit-man sees his day go from bad to worse when his principles are tested by a kid, an uncooperative housewife and a nosy neighbour.

 A journey through adolescence—that runs into the edges of a small town.

 A meeting with a Holocaust survivor (Eli Wallach, in his last performance) teaches a self-involved young man that life can change in a moment.

 Alice, now a woman, awakes in a magical land with no idea how she got there, and her very life is at stake if she cannot escape.

 Following the untimely passing of her mother, a middle-aged woman struggles to cope with caring for her elderly father in their family home.

 An Australian and a Turkish soldier encounter one another between the Turkish trenches during WW1.